haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Claw.
 Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
 Hit: 14 (2d6 + 7) slashing damage.
 Tail.
 Melee Weapon Attack: +12 to hit, reach 15 ft., one target.
 Hit: 16 (2d8 + 7) bludgeoning damage.
 Frightful Presence.
-Each creature of the dragon’s choice that is within 120 feet of the dragon and aware Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 294
+Each creature of the dragon’s choice that is within 120 feet of the dragon and aware

  Young Bronze Dragon
 Large dragon, lawful good